What is recovery coaching?

 Why do you offer coaching?

-Sadly, one of the reasons why people end up reading my blog and asking questions seems to be a set of profound failings in the way eating disorders are currently treated and understood; I’ve begun to explore these problems, and suggest solutions to them, in my blog posts, and will continue to in my blog posts and in a forthcoming book.
+Sadly, one of the reasons why people end up reading my blog and asking questions seems to be a set of profound failings in the way eating disorders are currently treated and understood; I’ve begun to explore these problems, and suggest solutions to them, in my blog posts, and in my academic research.
 In the meantime, coaching is my way of offering something different.

 Finally, and pragmatically, coaching is one means by which I earn a living.
-I have a portfolio career involving one employed role (at the University of Oxford) and several freelance strands, and I spend a great many hours a week on unpaid work related to eating disorders and mental health more generally.
+I have a portfolio career involving one employed role (at the University of Oxford, running this writing programme) as well as various kinds of research and writing, paid and unpaid.
 I’d love to live in a world where money wasn’t always a question that needed asking when we’re deciding how to use our short time on this planet, but sadly that world doesn’t exist yet.
-Until it does, thank you for understanding my need to charge for some of the time I give in trying to help.
+Until it does, thank you for understanding my need to charge for some of the time I give in trying to contribute meaningfully to the world.